jannsz10/simulations_pscore_methods/README.md

  - *2_weighted_yoshida.do* - the weighting method described in this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5378668/pdf/nihms845429.pdf
  - *3_simulation_control_in_model.do* - adjusting for all 3 confounders
  - *4_simulation_pair_wise_matchingl.do* - separate models are run to compare exposure group 1 vs controls, exposure group 2 vs controls.
-Exposure ropensity scores are estimated using logistic regression with the dependent variables as confounder 1-3.
+Exposure propensity scores are estimated using logistic regression with the dependent variables as confounder 1-3.
 Exposed are matched to unexposed controls 1:2 using nearest neighbour matching without replacement.
  - *5_simulation_pair_wise_andcontrol* - same as previous, except confounders are also controlled for in Cox model.

 # Plotting results